 Background 1.
 Name of charter school on whose Board of Directors you intend to serve: Ka'u Learning Academy 2.
-Contact information: Name: Mark Fournier Phone: 602.327.2798 E-mail: mark@fournierinc.com 3.
+Contact information: Name: Mark Fournier Phone: E-mail: 3.
 Describe your educational and employment history.
 No narrative response is required if a resume and professional biography are attached.
 X Resume and professional bio are attached to this form.
 Resume and professional bio are attached elsewhere in the application: 4.
 Indicate whether you currently or have previously served on a board of a school district, another charter school, a non-public school or any not-for-profit corporation.
 Does not apply to me X Yes 5.
 Why do you wish to serve on the board of the proposed charter school?
 I have known the founder and managing director for a number of years and, being familiar with the needs of the children and families of Ka'u, I hope to be of service to the school and the communities it will serve.
 6. What is your understanding of the appropriate role of a public charter school board member?
 I understand that I have a serious set of responsibilities regard fiscal issues, governance and the academic plans of the school.
 I know that I can't take these responsibilities lightly, that I will be required to put time and energy into by role as a board member.

-7. Describe any previous experience you have that is relevant to serving on the charter school's board (e.g., other board service).
-If you have not had previous experience of this nature, explain why you have the capability to be an effective board member.
+7. Describe any previous experience you have that is relevant to serving on the charter school's board have the capability to be an effective board member.
 As the founder and current Executive Director of the Fournier Center for Empowerment, the non-profit organization that is partnering with the Ka'u Learning Academy, I feel that I can contribute a great deal to the establishment of the school.
 I share the vision of Ms. Tydlacka, the school's founder, and I hope that my experience will be of significant service to the school.